flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.hasLowercaseChars()` - requires the field's to contain a specified number of lowercase characters.
 - `FormBuilderValidators.hasNumericChars()` - requires the field's to contain a specified number of numeric characters.
 - `FormBuilderValidators.conditional()` - requires the field's to validate with another validator conditionally.
+- `FormBuilderValidators.conditional()` - requires the field's to be a valid password that matched required conditions.

 ### Supported languages